Definitions of Domestic Abuse

 Batterers Intervention Program Description ("BIP")

-BIP is a 48 week education and intervention program for adult men who have been abusive to their intimate partner.
-Classes are 2 hours long and are limited to no more than 12 participants.
-Goals of this class include: 1) safety of victims; and 2) education of batterers/abusers about the definitions of domestic abuse and the effect of his abuse on his victim and her children.
-BIP classes are held on Mondays and are self pay.
-This BIP is certified by the Maine Department of Corrections.
+BIP is a 48 week education and intervention program for adult men who have been abusive to their intimate partner/s.
+Classes are 2 hours long and are limited to no more than 15 participants.
+BIP classes are currently held on Mondays from 2:00 p.m. to 4:00 p.m. and are self pay.
+My BIP is certified by the Maine Department of Corrections.

-In October 1995, after three years of community coordination and program development, Kathryn Maietta, LCSW began facilitating a Batterers Intervention Program in Bangor, Maine (Penobscot County, Maine).
-Her batterers intervention program is based on the Emerge model, and is certified by the Department of Corrections.
-Working closely with Spruce Run, the Department of Corrections, the Department of Human Services, and other individuals, agencies and organizations, Kathryn Maietta's BIP is one component of a coordinated community response to domestic abuse.
+In October 1995, after three years of community coordination and program development, I began facilitating a Batterers Intervention Program in Bangor, Maine (Penobscot County, Maine).
+My batterers intervention program is based on the Emerge model, and is certified by the Department of Corrections.
+Working closely with Spruce Run, the Department of Corrections, the Department of Human Services, and other individuals, agencies and organizations, my BIP is one component of a coordinated community response to domestic abuse.

-Kathryn Maietta, LCSW is active in the domestic abuse community in Maine:
+I am active in the domestic abuse community in Maine as a:

 - Member of the Maine Association of Batterer Intervention Programs;